Here’s what you need to know about managing, collecting and filing sales tax.

 Now it’s time to report how much sales tax you’ve collected in each state where you have nexus.

 Some states have a flat sales tax rate and simple filing.
-In this case, you just figure out how much sales tax you collected from buyers in that state (be sure to add up sales tax from all the platforms on which you sell) and remit that to the state along with a sales tax filing.
+In those states, you just figure out how much sales tax you collected from buyers in that state (be sure to add up sales tax from all the platforms on which you sell) and remit that amount of tax to the state along with a sales tax return.

 Unfortunately, most states aren’t that simple.
 They want you to break down how much sales tax you’ve collected not only by state, but also by county, city, and other special taxing jurisdiction.
 If you have to file in complicated states like this, sales tax reporting can take hours.
 And that reporting is only aggravated if you have to factor in sales tax you collected through multiple ecommerce channels.

-Once you’ve figured out how much sales tax you’ve collected, you’ll need to file your sales tax return.
+Once you’ve figured out how much sales tax you’ve collected, it’s time to file your sales tax return.

 File your sales tax return